2016 Formula One World Championship

 Nico Rosberg won his only World Drivers' Championship title in the final race of the season.
-With nine wins and seven other podiums, Rosberg beat teammate and defending World Champion Lewis Hamilton by five points, ending Hamilton's 2 year dominance.
+With nine wins and seven other podiums, Rosberg beat teammate and defending World Champion Lewis Hamilton by five points, despite Hamilton winning more races than Rosberg throughout the season.
 In doing so, Rosberg followed the success of his father in - becoming the second son of a champion to become champion himself, a feat previously achieved by Damon Hill in and the third title winner for Mercedes.
-Rosberg announced his retirement from the sport shortly after winning the title.
+Rosberg announced his retirement from the sport shortly after winning the title, effectively ending the on-track Silver War between the Mercedes duo.

 In the World Constructors' Championship, Mercedes successfully defended their title for the second consecutive year with a then-record points tally of 765 points, beating Red Bull Racing by 297 points.
 Ferrari finished third overall, a further seventy points behind.

-As of 2025, this is the last championship for a German driver.
+As of 2026, this is the last championship for a German driver.
 This was the last season to be held during Bernie Ecclestone's tenure as Chief Executive of the Formula One Group.
 Ecclestone would be removed from his role on 23 January 2017 after nearly 40 years in the job following Liberty Media's purchase of the sport from CVC Capital Partners.
 It was the final full season for 2009 World Champion Jenson Button, who would only make one more Grand Prix appearance at the 2017 Monaco Grand Prix.
 Renault also returned as a full works manufacturer team for the first time in over six years.